sosilly2004/uBO-Personal-Filters/README.md

 ***
    uBlock-Personal-Filters

-A personal filterlist of mine with additional filters for uBlock Origin to block third-party, tracking, annoyances, anti-adblock, popunders, resource-abuse and all other unwarranted resources from loading.
+<sub><sup>A personal filterlist of mine with additional filters for uBlock Origin to block third-party, tracking, annoyances, anti-adblock, popunders, resource-abuse and all other unwarranted resources from loading.</sup></sub>

-Contains filters specific to uBlock Origin and some filters that have not yet been added to other filterlists.
+<sub><sup>Contains filters specific to uBlock Origin and some filters that have not yet been added to other filterlists.</sup></sub>